taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 If requested I can convert the "Movie" and "Voice" presets.
 There is no auto-conversion script as there are too many differences between EasyEffects and Pipewire, so I do it manually.

 The alternative preset uses a different approach to speaker tuning.
 I am not using it but include it in case anyone prefers it.
 You need to manually install it, replacing the normal preset.
-It is dangerous as it doesn't obey the speaker volume cap.
-Use with caution! ⚠️

 Let me know if you find any bugs.

 # Bugs
-Volume is at 100% when loading, but this shouldn't sound too loud when using the normal preset.
+Volume is at 100% when loading, but this shouldn't sound too loud because of the volume cap.

 # Setup
 1. Make sure you are running Ubuntu Concept from https://launchpad.net/~ubuntu-concept/+archive/ubuntu/x1e